pswk1/pswk1/README.md

 ### About Me

 Hi, I'm Peter (he/him/his) and I am a Los Angeles-based developer.
-When I'm not learning and building on my skills, I can most likely be found nerding out on strength training 🏋🏻‍♂️ &nbsp; and biomechanics 💪🏼 &nbsp; as a former physical therapy technician.
+Outside of web development, you can find me geeking out on biomechanics and putting my experience as a physical therapy tech and trainer to use by offering practical support to maximize the long-term health benefits of strength training to those around me.

+I am committed to learning from and contributing to an inclusive team.
+If you are currently looking to fill a role, please feel free to look through my resume or contact me through one of the links below.

 ### Let's Connect!